nightbot/docs/control-panel/giveaways.md

 ### Winners!

-Once a user has won any giveaway their profile image will be displayed with options to visit their Twitch page and a link to send a Twitch Direct Message.
+Once a user has won any giveaway their profile image will be displayed with options to visit their channel page and a link to send a Direct Message.
 The Giveaway Panel is replaced with their chat and a timer to mark inactivity.